 Instead, you can consume healthy fat coming from nuts, seeds, and fish.
 Healthy fats are liquid at room temperature, like olive oil or coconut oil.

-Plus, contrary to old-school beliefs, fats can be beneficial for weight loss on a ketogenic diet.
+Plus, contrary to old-school beliefs, fats are beneficial for weight loss and their consumption is especially encouraged on the ketogenic diet.

 Whether for staying fit and healthy or for losing weight, counting calories and following strict diets are never healthy and will never give you the results you want.